CristoferPortela/liz-framework/README.md

-# lizFramework
+# lizFramework 2.0

 Liz is a beatiful flower, symbol of the north or the destiny of the sailors in the past.

-## Dev branch
+## v2.0

-This branch brings the less files and a package.json for devDependencies
+The 2.0 version brings a lot of bug corrections